How To Fix Veneer That Is Lifting

 If the veneer is still not coming off after trying other methods, there are a few more tricks you can try.
 Using a heat gun or hair dryer to soften the glue before using a metal scraper can be effective.

 Another option is to use a hammer and metal scraper, but this may cause some damage to the wood underneath.
 If you have a power sander or wood planer, these tools can also help remove stubborn veneer.
+However, be prepared to spend some time sanding through multiple layers of veneer.

 How to Repair Chipped Veneer Edges

 Chipped veneer edges can be unsightly and can also lead to further damage if not addressed.
-The good news is that it’s an easy fix with Bondo Wood Filler.
+The good news is that it’s an easy fix with Bondo wood filler.
 Here’s my honest Bondo wood filler review to learn more about my personal experience when using this product.

 First, gently remove the loose veneer from the chipped area.
 Then give that area a light sanding with 220 grit sandpaper to help the wood filler adhere better.